apache/apisix-website/website/blog/2022/03/01/apisix-integration-public-api-plugin.md

 Before using the `public-api` plugin, it is difficult for users to modify a `uri` that is open to the public API.
 Users of the `prometheus` plugin can customize the `exporter uri` by modifying the configuration file, but for other Apache APISIX plugins, this can only be done by modifying the plugin file, which is difficult and risky in a production environment.

-Now you can use the `public-api` plugin to modify the URI that the public API is open to the outside world, with the following examples.
+Now you can use the `public-api` plugin to modify the `uri` that the public API is open to the outside world, with the following examples.

 1. Create and configure a Route.